For RIAs & Portfolio Teams — Transition Path Analysis

 How long does an evaluation take?

-Typically 5—7 business days from data intake to delivery.
+Typically 5—7 business days from data intake to delivery for a concentrated position analysis RIA engagement.
 An initial scoping call (20—30 minutes) is followed by data collection.
 The completed analysis — trade list, comparison, and narrative memo — is delivered to the firm for review.

 Where BT fits